 retention-days: 3

-You can also change this value in the settings of the project or of the organization:
+You can also configure this value in the project or organization settings:

 Do you have a question or a suggestion about this post?
 Contact me!